nsrau/azure-docs.it-it/articles/automation/troubleshoot/hybrid-runbook-worker.md

 ## <a name="linux"></a>Linux

-Il ruolo di lavoro ibrido per runbook di Linux dipende dall'agente OMS per Linux per comunicare con l'account di automazione per registrare il ruolo di lavoro, ricevere i processi del runbook e segnalare lo stato.
+The Linux Hybrid Runbook Worker depends on the [Log Analytics agent for Linux](../../azure-monitor/platform/log-analytics-agent.md) to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
 Se la registrazione del ruolo di lavoro non riesce, ecco alcune possibili cause dell'errore:

-### <a name="oms-agent-not-running"></a>Scenario: L'agente di Operations Management Suite per Linux non è in esecuzione
+### <a name="oms-agent-not-running"></a>Scenario: The Log Analyics agent for Linux isn't running

 #### <a name="issue"></a>Problema

-L'agente OMS per Linux non è in esecuzione
+The Log Analytics agent for Linux is not running

 #### <a name="cause"></a>Causa

-Se l'agente di OMS per Linux non è in esecuzione, il ruolo di lavoro ibrido per runbook di Linux non è in grado di comunicare con Automazione di Azure.
+If the agent isn't running, it prevents the Linux Hybrid Runbook Worker from communicating with Azure Automation.
 L'agente potrebbe non essere in esecuzione per diversi motivi.

 #### <a name="resolution"></a>Risoluzione